hashicorp/consul/plugin/kubernetes/README.md

 ## stubDomains and upstreamNameservers

 Here we use the *proxy* plugin to implement a stubDomain that forwards `example.local` to the nameserver `10.100.0.10:53`.
-The *upstream* option in kubernetes means that ExternalName services (CNAMEs) will be resolved using the respective proxy.
+The *upstream* option in the *kubernetes* plugin means that ExternalName services (CNAMEs) will be resolved using the respective proxy.
 Also configured is an upstreamNameserver `8.8.8.8:53` that will be used for resolving names that do not fall in `cluster.local` or `example.local`.